zibaparsons/RWSADMM/README.md

 DataSets:

 The datasets need to be generated using the codes in the data folder.
-Three folders inside the data folder contain codes for generating MNIST, Cifar10, and Synthetic datasets.
+Three folders inside the data folder contain codes for generating MNIST, Cifar10, and a Synthetic datasets.
-The data is also benchmarked in the reference GitHub package: https://github.com/CharlieDinh/pFedMe.